thomasloven/hass-lovelace_gen/README.md

 # Usage

 This integration changes the way Home Assistant parses your `ui_lovelace.yaml` before sending the information off to the lovelace frontend in your browser.
+It's obviously only useful if you are using [YAML mode](https://www.home-assistant.io/lovelace/yaml-mode/).

 ### First of all
 To rerender the frontend, use the Refresh option from the three-dots-menu in Lovelace